hchkaiban/RLContinuousActionSpace/README.md

 # RLContinuousActionSpace
 Reinforcement Learning in continuous state and action spaces.
 DDPG: Deep Deterministic Policy Gradient and A3C: Asynchronous Actor-Critic Agents

+Note: the environment is an arbitrary combination of randomly filled look-up tables and constants that mimics a physical model.

 ### 1° DDPG:

 Based on Continuous Control with Deep Reinforcement Learning: https://arxiv.org/pdf/1509.02971.pdf and